Orbi home mesh wifi system: Pros, cons and tips

 25 kW / 1000 = 0.025 MW

-A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:
+Here are a few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to learn how to use a plug-in power meter to measure your electricity usage and cost, watch this YouTube video.

 A kilowatt is equal to 1000 watts.

-Instead, an air conditioner can use around 1500 Watts an hour so it will take less than one hour of use to use one kilowatt.
+Instead, an air conditioner can use around 1500 Watts an hour, so using one kilowatt will take less than one hour.

 There are 1000 Kilowatts in a Megawatt.